GeoscienceAustralia/dea-notebooks/Beginners_guide/Guided_tutorial.md

 A major feature of the Open Data Cube approach is its spatiotemporal data richness and searchability.
 The following notebook has been designed as an application, with almost all of the code stored in the background as a function.
-It's purpose is to show users the temporal data richness that is stored in the DEA archive.
+Its purpose is to show users the temporal data richness that is stored in the DEA archive.
 In this notebook, the most recent 12 months worth of Sentinel 2 data is loaded over a predetermined location.
 Users can select small sub-locations to compare changes in the relative greenness (NDVI) response over time.

-Click the link to run the following notebook:
+Click the link to run the following notebook and return here when you have worked through the examples:

 [Measuring crop health](../../Real_world_examples/Crop_health.ipynb)

-Return here when you have worked through the examples in the notebook.

 ---